 - KCC’s Industrial Machining Technology summer 2018 cost sheet.

 - Information about why you should study Industrial Machining Technology at KCC

 Unlike traditional academic courses, the offerings in KCC’s Industrial Machining Technology Program consist of short modules that are components of larger units.
 Modules are often less than 1 credit apiece and can be completed at a student’s own pace in a matter of hours or days.
 Units range from one to 30 modules, depending on the area of instruction.

-Industrial Machining Technology modules carry the course designator INMT as detailed in the most recent Industrial Machining Technology cost sheet.
+Industrial Machining Technology modules carry the course designator INMT as detailed in the most recent Industrial Machining Technology summer 2018 cost sheet.
 Units in this program include: